nanoporetech/ont-open-datasets/content/blog/gm24385_2020.11/index.md

 Highlights of the dataset include:

-- Demonstration of >200Gb from improved flowcell reliabilit,
+- Demonstration of >200Gb from improved flowcell reliability,
 - Inclusion of data from the new Ultra Long Kit.

 A brief report comparing the current release to the previous can be found